abhi007tyagi/Android_Dialogflow_Chatbot_Library/README.md

   - id - unique number for identification
   - linkType - within app or outside app navigation. takes value internal/external
   - navigateAndroid - complete class name or URL to navigate
+  - imgUrl - image URL for the card
+  - title - image title for the card(optional)
+  - description - image description for the card(optional)